Food Foundations: Building Habits You Enjoy

 Knowing Your Whole Foods

-Here are a few quick examples for preferential whole foods:
+Here are a few quick tips for identifying whole foods:

 Whole fruits - not juiced; a fruit bowl over a smoothie when possible